quaro77/iso_view/docs/documentation.md

 'color': the color of the face; this can be both an html color in #rrggbb form, or a pattern id.
 (See createPattern())

 Please note that long faces can create z-fighting problems depending on their rotation, so please consider splitting long surfaces in smaller polygons.
+The method modifies some of the properties of the passed object (i.e. vertex coordinates), so it would be wise to create a copy of the object before adding it to the IsoView instance.

 ### createPattern(id, imageUrl, scale):
 A pattern will be created from the image file declared in the 'imageUrl' parameter.